Join 5,200+ subscribers on our free mailing list. Quality journalism about London in your inbox.

 Peace, quiet and space were also the motivating factors for Hannah Moore’s departure (‘Why I had to leave London’, The Spectator) — as well as the fact that when her elderly neighbour died, their body wasn’t discovered until it had “melted into the floor”.
 At this point, Moore, who is from rural Montana, knew she’d had her fill of the cold anonymity of city living.
 In a piece for the Spectator, she described moving with her husband to East Sussex, where he’s from.
 They got the serenity they desired — and their kids are now able to totter over to granny’s house whenever they want — but making friends in the countryside is a tricky business.
 Moore had no friends locally until her daughter started school, and all are what she describes as “mom friends.”
 She says she almost feels “ten years older.”

 With apologies for disappointing the schadenfreude-chasers among you, all these people are still happy with their choices.
 If they could hit a button and unravel it all, never leave London, only Barton says she would do it.
 They are all broadly happier outside of the capital.
 It’s not all rosy, though.
 Horsford hasn’t ruled out moving back to the city one day, and Myers laments that it sometimes takes her three hours to get home after going to a gig in the capital.
 Ranasinghe had a rough time finding a flat in Paris, just as he did in London.
 Many miss their friends who stayed.
 But most feel that, economically, their lives make better sense outside London.
 As we all know, the capital is expensive and seems to get more so every time you step outside your house.
-All the people I interviewed work remotely — a luxury, of course, that many don’t have, and there are many Londoners who would rather not be in the city but are forced to by their jobs.
+For the most part, the people I interviewed work remotely — a luxury, of course, that many don’t have, and there are many Londoners who would rather not be in the city but are forced to by their jobs.

 Would we all truly be happier elsewhere?
 Photo by Paul Wilkinson via Flickr.